Piyush972004/Azure-Data-Factory-CSV-to-Azure-SQL-ETL-Pipeline/README.md

-# Azure Data Factory: CSV to Azure SQL ETL Pipeline
+# 🚀 Azure Data Factory ETL Pipeline: CSV to Azure SQL

-This project demonstrates how to use **Azure Data Factory (ADF)** to ingest, transform, and load unstructured CSV data from an Azure Storage Account into an Azure SQL Database.
+This project demonstrates how to build a scalable ETL pipeline using **Azure Data Factory (ADF)**.
+Unstructured CSV files stored in **Azure Blob Storage** are ingested, transformed, and loaded into a structured format within an **Azure SQL Database**.

+> 🔄 Fully automated data integration pipeline with GitHub version control and scheduled execution.

+---

 ## 📽️ Demo Video